Case Study

 _

-Longbridge Whale's Multi Tenant Solution Based on Bytebase
+Longbridge Whale's Multi-Tenant Solution Based on Bytebase

 _

-1. Whenever a new tenant is to be created, their SCM calls Bytebase API to create a new tenant database.
+1. Whenever a new tenant is to be created, their SCM calls the Bytebase API to create a new tenant database.

 2. Bytebase automatically synchronizes the schema of the new tenant database to the latest version.